lee-leon/wechatrobot/README.md

 # wechatrobot
-Wechat Robot writing in python for sending alarm or notify messages to specified user.
+Wechat Robot written in python for sending messages (alarm or notify messages)) to specified users.